-Deuteronomy 32:20 And He said, I will hide my face from them, I will see what there end shall be.
+Deuteronomy 32:20 "And He said, 'I will hide my face from them, I will see what their end will be.'

 "Let's see where they go after that.
 Let's see what happens,"God says.

 "Children in whom there is no faith."
 Are you aware that the reason that the church split was because our faith dissipated?
 Faith arises from doctrine.
 You can prove this from Romans 10, in that section from verses 14-17.
 Faith arises from doctrine.
 Doctrine is truth.
 It is true teaching.
 And we are made to have faith when we believe in those truths and begin practicing our lives by those things.

-Deuteronomy 32:21 They have moved Me to jealousy with that which is not God; they have provoked Me to anger with their vanities.
-[That's what false doctrines are.
+Deuteronomy 32:21 'They have provoked Me to jealousy by what is not God; they have moved Me to anger by their foolish idols.
+[That is what false doctrines are.
 They are vanities—intellectual vanity.]
-And I will move them to jealousy with those that are not a people; I will provoke them to anger with a foolish nation.
+But I will provoke them to jealousy by those who are not a nation; I will move them to anger with a foolish nation.'

-Deuteronomy 32:26 I said, I would scatter them into corners, I would make the remembrance of them to cease from among men.
+Deuteronomy 32:26 'I would have said, "I will dash them in pieces, I would make a memory of them to cease from among men."

 Just the other day, I went to the bank; and I cashed my paycheck.
 And, of course, my paycheck has "The Church of the Great God" on it (and me, as an employee of The Church of the Great God).
 And the teller, a lady, looked at it; and she said, "The Church of the Great God.
 I never heard of that."
 Of course not!
 But if it had been the Worldwide Church of God, she might have heard of that.
 This is what God is talking about here.
 We have lost our name before the world.
 What kind of a witness can be made when nobody knows you?
 (That kind of thing.)

-Deuteronomy 32:27 Were it not that I feared the wrath of the enemy, lest their adversaries should behave themselves strangely, and lest they should say, Our hand is high, and the LORD has not done all this.
+Deuteronomy 32:27 'Had I not feared the wrath of the enemy, lest their adversaries should misunderstand, lest they should say, "Our hand is high; and it is not the LORD who has done all this."'

 This is very interesting because the enemy is eventually going to say, "God hasn't been involved in the way we have treated the church (that is, Israel—those who have made the covenant with God)."
 They are going to take the credit themselves.
-But let's drop down to verse 35, where God is speaking again.
+But let us drop down to verse 35, where God is speaking again.

 Now God is pronouncing judgment against the enemy of the church.

-Deuteronomy 32:36-37 For the LORD shall judge His people, and repent Himself for His servants, when He sees that their power is gone, and there is none shut up, or left.
-[There's nobody to help.]
-And He shall say, Where are their gods, their rock in whom they trusted?
+Deuteronomy 32:36-37 "For the LORD shall judge His people and have compassion on His servants, when He sees that their power is gone, and there is no one remaining, bond or free.
+[There is nobody to help.]
+He will say, 'Where are their gods, the rock in which they sought refuge?'

 In other words, "Why don't our idols rescue the scattered peoples of the church (or, Israel)?

-His sword shall devour flesh—because those who punished His people take credit for what they have done.
+His sword shall devour flesh because those who punished His people take credit for what they have done.
 They should have given the credit to God for what He did in using them as the instrument by which He corrects His people (who have now repented of committing idolatry).

 Now, the overall lesson that we can get out of this is that God rules—and He is serious about bringing us into His Kingdom; and nobody is going to get credit for doing these things except Him.
 This is going to get more important later in the sermon; but it sets a little bit of a tone that is going to have importance to us later on.

-Numbers 13:32 And they brought up an evil report of the land which they had searched unto the children of Israel, saying, The land, through which we have gone to search it, is a land that eats up the inhabitants thereof. . .
+Numbers 13:32 And they gave the children of Israel a bad report of the land which they had spied out, saying, "The land, through which we have gone as spies is a land that devours its inhabitants. . .

 Everybody knows, from their own life today, that rust is the oxidation that takes place, for example, on steel—but all metals oxidize to some degree.
 Gold oxidizes very slowly, and so it holds its luster for a long, long time.
 Silver a little bit more rapidly—but not anywhere near as rapidly as iron does, or steel.
 Copper too will oxidize to some extent; and you see it in that green stuff that it gets all over it.
 But you see rust is evidence of decay.
 It is evidence of degeneration, of deterioration.

-Now, greed is the attitude that is being inferred here through the word "rust" as it fits into the rest of the context.
+Now, greed is the attitude that is being inferred here through the word "rust," as it fits into the rest of the context.
 So it is the greed for wealth that is pictured as eating—almost as if it were a voracious beast—those who pursue wealth in that attitude.
-So it is a vivid way of picturing the end results of one NOT directing his life along the path toward God's end.
+So it is a vivid way of picturing the end results of one not directing his life along the path toward God's end.
 Those who do that will not be in the image of God.
 The grave is the only alternative.
-And so those who are all "rusty"—with the immoral character trait of GREED—are going to find themselves being consumed by the grave.
+And so those who are all "rusty"—with the immoral character trait of greed are going to find themselves being consumed by the grave.

 Now, in Romans 11 is a very interesting one.
 This is one that David used, and Paul quotes it.

-Romans 11:8-9 (According as it is written, God has given them the spirit of slumber, eyes that they should not see, and ears that they should not hear;) unto this day.
+Romans 11:8-9 Just as it is written: "God has given them the spirit of stupor, eyes that they should not see, and ears that they should not hear, to this very day.
 [Here comes the metaphor.]
-And David said, Let their table be make a snare. . .
+And David says: "Let their table become a snare. . .

-A table is NOT a snare; but a table in this context IS a snare.
+A table is not a snare; but a table in this context is a snare.
 It is a trap.
 And it becomes a prophecy, in David's use of it.

-Romans 11:9-10 ...
-Let their table be made a snare, and a trap, and a stumbling block, and a recompense unto them: Let their eyes be darkened, that they may not see, and bow down their back always.
+Romans 11:9-10 "Let their table become a snare and a trap, a stumbling block and a recompense to them.
+Let their eyes be darkened, so that they do not see, and bow down their back always."